 Alessandro N. Vargas

-This page presents a project that will soon be built at UTFPR to increase electric power steering knowledge.
-It is a stand for automotive electric power steering that will support the parts.
+This page presents a project that will soon be built at UTFPR to increase our knowledge of electric power steering.
+The project consists of building up a frame that will hold an automotive electric power steering.
+All the parts will be original, removed from a vehicle.

-Having the system assembled, we will work in the electronic circuit responsible for controlling all the systems, reading the sensors' data, and turning on the electric engine when necessary.
-So, we will not use the original control center from the car.
-Instead, we will build with our technology.
-Associated with this technological problem, we should generate a mathematical model capable of describing all the system's behaviors.
+Having the system assembled, we will work in the electronic circuit responsible for controlling all the systems.
+The corresponding electronic devices will read the sensors' data and will drive the electric engine whenever necessary.
+The original electronic control unit (ECU) of the vehicle was discharged.
+Here, we build our technology.
+We should generate a mathematical model capable of describing all the system's behaviors associated with this technological problem.

 Using mathematical models, we will study different control techniques and decide which one has the best results.
 In our setup, the "best" will be given by some index.
 In short, we will work on controlling the system, deciding which control law should be applied.

-The electric system column has two sensors, one to measure the torque that is being applied to the steering wheel and another to measure the steering wheel's angle.
+The electric system column has two sensors, one to measure the torque applied to the steering wheel and another to measure the steering wheel's angle.
 These two data need to be acquired and processed correctly because the control technique's success relies on this data.
-To receive and process this data, we will use an AtMega328 microcontroller, which will be the brain of the system.
+To receive and process this data, we will use an AtMega328 microcontroller, which will be the system's brain.
 Based on this data, the microcontroller will decide how much torque and direction the engine will use.